OfficeDev/open-xml-docs/docs/spreadsheet/how-to-retrieve-a-list-of-the-hidden-worksheets-in-a-spreadsheet.md

 api_type:
 - schema
 ms.assetid: a6d35b76-d12a-460c-9d9d-2334abde759e
-title: 'How to: Retrieve a list of the hidden worksheets in a spreadsheet document (Open XML SDK)'
+title: 'How to: Retrieve a list of the hidden worksheets in a spreadsheet document'
 description: 'Learn how to retrieve a list of the hidden worksheets in a spreadsheet document using the Open XML SDK.' ms.suite: office ms.author: o365devx